aatemme/Sunflower-GWAS-v2/README.md

 This is a R only rewrite and extention of the sunflower GWAS pipeline initiated by Rishi Masalia.
 (Masalia et al., Plos 2018) Please cite https://doi.org/10.1104/pp.20.00873 when using this code :)

+NOTE: the GEMMA gwas algorithm used in this pipeline runs on Linux

 This Sunflower-GWAS-2.0 pipeline adds:
 - Streamlined folder structure of inputs/outputs/code/software
 - GWAS calcuation using GEMMA